adambard/learnxinyminutes-docs/processing.html.markdown

 // What if you wanted to draw something that's not made available by Processing's functions?
 // You can use beginShape(), endShape(), vertex(x,y) to define shapes by specifying each point.
 // More information here: (https://processing.org/reference/beginShape_.html)
+// You can also use custom made shapes using PShape class.(https://processing.org/reference/PShape.html)

 /* ---------------
    Transformations